ECAP5/ECAP5-BSOM/docs/src/arch/2_user_needs.rst

 ^^^^

 .. requirement:: U_FPGA_01
-   :rationale: 85k LUTs with 2.5Gb/s transceivers with 365 I/Os.
+   :rationale: 85k LUTs with 365 I/Os.
 The speed grade of the part is not specified.

-   The board shall include a Lattice ECP5 FPGA with reference LFE5UM-85F-*BG756C.
+   The board shall include a Lattice ECP5 FPGA with reference LFE5U-85F-*BG756C.

 Clock
 ^^^^^

 .. requirement:: U_OSC_01
+   :rationale: 40MHz LVCMOS, Enable/Disable on pin 1, 3.2x2.5mm package, 3.3VDC±5% supply, ±50ppm precision, -40 to +85°C temperature range.

-   A 30 MHz reference oscillator shall be connected to one of the FPGA's global clock inputs, with reference XLH335030.000000I.
+   A 40 MHz reference oscillator shall be connected to one of the FPGA's global clock inputs, with reference XLH335040.000000I.

 Memory
 ^^^^^^